 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

-The Passat is one of the very best mid-size estates on sale, with a wide range of engines and trims to suit different requirements.
+The Passat is one of the very best mid-size estates on sale, with engine and trim options to suit every need, up to and including a plug-in hybrid.
 It’s great for long motorway journeys and this updated version is packed with the latest technology to keep you informed and entertained.
 It will also suit families, thanks to its spacious interior and big boot.

 - Good quality interior